Together We Can Make a Difference

 We have a strong team who are united in our passion to support as many families as we can, we know first-hand how tough life can be and we want to help make life a little easier for as many people as possible.

 Joined PODS in early 2017 after attending an event, she felt inspired by the work and support they offered, this encouraged her to become more involved.
-Initially enrolling on the Parent Rep training as a volunteer, this developed into her taking the role of Project Manager.
+Initially enrolling on the Parent Rep training as a volunteer, this developed into her taking the role of Project Manager and later becoming the CEO.

 Her role oversees the day to day running of the charity, part of which is ensuring we have suitable funding in place, along with supporting staff/volunteers and developing new services/projects to better support our community.

-She has 4 children, a young adult daughter (Kimberley) who is on the ASD pathway, a set of twins (Ryan & Luke) who are in Secondary school and her youngest (Ben) is in his last year at primary.
+She has 4 children, a young adult daughter (Kimberley) who has ADHD and is on the ASD pathway, a set of twins (Ryan & Luke) who are in Secondary school and her youngest (Ben) who is also in Secondary school.
 Ryan has many additional needs including Autism, Epilepsy, Sensory Processing Disorder, OCD, ODD, Dyslexia, Selective Mutism and Hypermobility to name but a few.
 From her own challenges and experiences, she has a good understanding of the difficulties faced by families surrounding both diagnosis and support.
 Her drive and passion is to help, support and make a difference to as many families as possible.

 Is a co-founder of Parents Opening Doors, which started its life as Parent Carer Forum back in 2008.
 She got involved in Participation work after attending a parent support group and realising and benefitting from the power of the parent carer voice, having received support to share her experience and felt listened to.